danitseitlin/redis-modules-sdk-ts/README.md

-# redis-modules
+# Redis modules project
-A project for all Redis modules client connections and commands
+A project meant for connecting to Redis databases with modules easily, built with Typescript.

 ## ReJSON module
 ### Quick start